sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/1. Use/README.md

 # Use CMake

 ## Other Setting for cmake
-CMake only recognized the slash path which is "/" even on windows.
 On windows we need to build cmake with x64 and x86 at different folder.
 ```
 mkdir build